adamkurth/reborn_dev/doc/source/crystals.rst

    in a unit cell).
 3) `SCALE <http://www.wwpdb.org/documentation/file-format-content/format33/sect8.html#SCALEn>`_, which contains
    *"transformation from the orthogonal coordinates as contained in the PDB entry to fractional crystallographic coordinates"*.
-Not that this comprises both a rotation and a translation -- what is the purpose of the translation?
+Note that this comprises both a rotation and a translation -- what is the purpose of the translation?
 4) `MTRIX <http://www.wwpdb.org/documentation/file-format-content/format33/sect8.html#MTRIXn>`_, which contains
    *"transformations expressing non-crystallographic symmetry... [that] operate on the coordinates in the entry to yield equivalent representations of the molecule in the same coordinate frame"*.
 I remain puzzled by this comment: *"If